Deflection angle in the strong deflection limit for static and axisymmetric spacetimes: Local curvature, matter fields, and quasinormal modes: Introduction

 \section{Introduction}

-Recent observational advances have significantly enhanced our capacity to explore spacetime geometry in the strong-field regime.
-In particular, the imaging of black hole shadows has vividly illustrated how light propagates near compact objects~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp}.
+Recent observational advances, such as the imaging of black hole shadows by the Event Horizon Telescope~\cite{EventHorizonTelescope:2019dse,EventHorizonTelescope:2022wkp} and the detection of gravitational waves by LIGO and Virgo~\cite{LIGOScientific:2016aoc}, have significantly enhanced our capacity to explore spacetime geometry in the strong-field regime.
+In particular, the imaging of black hole shadows has revealed how light propagates near compact objects, through the observed emission from the surrounding accretion flow.
 At the same time, gravitational lensing has long provided a theoretical basis for understanding the motion of photons through curved spacetimes~(see, e.g., Ref.~\cite{Perlick:2004} for a review).

 When light rays pass extremely close to a compact object, the deflection angle becomes large.
 In this regime, the strong deflection limit (SDL) provides a useful approximation for analyzing gravitational lensing.
 The deflection angle diverges logarithmically as the impact parameter approaches its critical value, with a characteristic rate and a constant offset, known as the SDL coefficients.
-A systematic formulation of this behavior was developed by Bozza~\cite{Bozza:2002zj}, and has since been refined and extended in several works~\cite{Tsukamoto:2016jzh,Shaikh:2019itn}.
-These methods have been widely applied to static, spherically symmetric spacetimes~\cite{Bozza:2001xd,Eiroa:2010wm,Eiroa:2002mk,Tsukamoto:2016oca,Chen:2023uuy,Sarkar:2006ry,Tsukamoto:2016qro,Nandi:2016uzg,Shaikh:2019jfr,Nandi:2006ds,TejeiroS:2005ltc,Bhattacharya:2019kkb,Izmailov:2019tyq,Kubo:2016ada,Soares:2024rhp,Chakraborty:2016lxo,Gao:2025arj}, and have further inspired a variety of extensions and applications~\cite{Ishihara:2016sfv,Takizawa:2021gdp,Feleppa:2024kio,Sasaki:2025web}.
-Furthermore, this formulation is applicable to the reflection-symmetric plane of axisymmetric spacetimes~\cite{Bozza:2002af,Patil:2016oav,Chakrabarty:2022fbd}.
+A systematic description of this behavior was developed by Bozza~\cite{Bozza:2002zj}, and has since been refined and extended in several works~\cite{Tsukamoto:2016jzh,Shaikh:2019itn}.
+These methods have been widely applied to various static and spherically symmetric spacetimes, including the Schwarzschild spacetime~\cite{Bozza:2001xd}, the Reissner--Nordstr\"om spacetime~\cite{Eiroa:2002mk,Tsukamoto:2016oca}, regular black hole spacetime~\cite{Eiroa:2010wm}, naked singularity spacetime~\cite{Chen:2023uuy}, wormhole spacetimes~\cite{TejeiroS:2005ltc,Nandi:2006ds,Tsukamoto:2016qro,Nandi:2016uzg,Shaikh:2019jfr,Bhattacharya:2019kkb,Izmailov:2019tyq}, gravastar spacetimes~\cite{Kubo:2016ada}, higher-dimensional black hole spacetimes~\cite{Chakraborty:2016lxo}, and black hole spacetimes with quantum corrections~\cite{Soares:2024rhp,Nascimento:2020ime}.
+Bozza's method has also inspired several extensions, such as finite-distance corrections~\cite{Ishihara:2016sfv,Takizawa:2021gdp}, the case of massive particles~\cite{Feleppa:2024kio}, different source configurations~\cite{Gao:2025arj}, and marginally unstable photon spheres~\cite{Sasaki:2025web}.
+Furthermore, the same formulation applies to the reflection-symmetric plane of axisymmetric spacetimes, including the Kerr~\cite{Bozza:2002af,Dolan:2010wr}, the Kerr--Newman~\cite{Hsieh:2021scb,AbhishekChowdhuri:2023ekr}, the Majumdar--Papapetrou~\cite{Patil:2016oav}, and the Zipoy--Voorhees spacetimes~\cite{Chakrabarty:2022fbd}.